awsdocs/amazon-ecs-developer-guide/doc_source/ecs_cwe_events.md

 For a tutorial walkthrough of setting up a simple AWS Lambda function that listens for Amazon ECS task events and writes them out to a CloudWatch Logs log stream, see [Tutorial: Listening for Amazon ECS CloudWatch Events](ecs_cwet.md)\.

-For a tutorial walkthrough of creating an SNS topic to email you when a task state change event occurs, see [Tutorial: Sending Amazon Simple Notification Service Alerts for Task Stopped Events](ecs_cwet2.md)\.
+For a tutorial walkthrough of creating an SNS topic to email you when a task state change event occurs, see [Tutorial: Sending Amazon Simple Notification Service alerts for task stopped events](ecs_cwet2.md)\.

 ## Service Action Events<a name="ecs_service_events"></a>